DataDog/jenkins-datadog-plugin/CONTRIBUTING.md

 [pr]: https://github.com/your-username/jenkins-datadog-plugin/compare/DataDog:master...master

 At this point you're waiting on us.
-We may suggest some changes or improvements or alternatives.
+We may suggest some changes, improvements or alternatives.

 ## Manual Testing